 After IndiGo, China Eastern Airlines suspends flights from

-With the number of passengers traveling to China from the city dwindling following the outbreak of coronavirus in that country, China Eastern Airlines has decided to suspend its flights between Kolkata and Kunming temporarily, sources said.
-The airline has decided to suspend its flights between the two destinations from February 10 to February 29, sources in NSCBI airport here said on Friday.
+With the number of passengers traveling to China from the city dwindling following the outbreak of coronavirus in that country, China Eastern Airlines has decided to suspend its flights between Kolkata and Kunming temporarily, sources in the airline said.
+The airline has decided to suspend its flights between the two destinations from February 10 to February 29, they said on Friday.

-Director of Netaji Subhas Chandra Bose International (NSCBI) Airport in Kolkata, Kaushik Bhattacharjee, however, told PTI that the airline has decided to operate four flights between Kolkata and Kunming instead of eight per week.
-It operates two flights from the city on Saturdays.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)